 - Scholarship can be taken in the USA

-- Eligible Countries: International students are eligible to apply for this application program.
+- Eligible Countries: International students are eligible to apply for this scholarship program.

 - International applicants must hold a graduate degree from an institution in the United States.
 Applicants must demonstrate a commitment to research and career goals that are consistent with the following school’s research foci and faculty expertise and must have strong professional aspirations for faculty positions within the academy.
 The following Vanderbilt colleges and schools are participants in the program: